slott56/slott56.github.io/Pelican/content/blog/2008/02/2008_02_11-the_waterfalls_not_working_even_a_client_said_so.rst

 The only way to start the Agile conversation is to convince them of the following:

-:strong:`It will take a long time and a lot of money.`
+- **It will take a long time and a lot of money.**

-:strong:`You can fork it over now as a Firm-Fixed Price payment.`
+- **You can fork it over now as a Firm-Fixed Price payment.**

-:strong:`Or you can fork it over in pieces.`   We’ll commit the first piece, only.
+- **Or you can fork it over in pieces.**   We’ll commit the first piece, only.
 After that, you can decide to fork over more, or declare the problem solved.
 You only pay for the Next Thing; but you have to actively manage the selection of the Next Thing.